M&A Litigation and Commercial Disputes

 Acquisitions in the life sciences industry very often involve developing and not-fully proven pharmaceutical products and medical devices.
 In such situations, the acquisition agreement often seeks to bridge a valuation gap by incorporating milestone, or earn-out, provisions, typically coupled with an obligation on the buyer to use "commercially reasonable efforts," or something similar.
 Those clauses, and "material adverse effect" provisions, are frequently the source of litigation.

-Join us for a look into recent litigation regarding these provisions and a discussion of some considerations when drafting the acquisition agreement.
+During this webinar, our attorneys addressed recent litigation regarding these provisions and discussed some considerations when drafting the acquisition agreement.

 Webinar Series Information